Governance in complex deals, why does this matter

 Teams often assume that defining the right KPIs will prevent surprises.
 In practice, KPIs only describe what has already happened.

-Without clear governance, metrics create visibility without action.
+Without clear governance in complex deals, metrics create visibility without action.
 Problems are observed, discussed, and documented, but not resolved decisively.

 When escalation paths are unclear, KPIs become a record of failure rather than a tool for correction.